Thought Leadership

 The big secret - none of these fintech companies are becoming banks or plan to become banks.
 And most banks don't have big plans to digitize to the level of top fintech apps.

-Instead, fintech companies are utilizing banks, who behind the scenes, offer the regulatory sponsorship and banking technologies needed to provide these products.
+Instead, fintech companies are utilizing brick-and-mortar banks, which behind the scenes, offer the regulatory sponsorship and banking technologies needed to provide these products.
 This collective product offering is known as Banking as a Service, often shortened to BaaS.

 The Growth and Significance of Banking as a Service